-The Board recognizes that approval of the Project will result in significant adverse environmental impacts on: aesthetics; air quality; biological resources; climate change; land use; noise; public utilities; and traffic and circulation that cannot be avoided or reduced to a less-than-significant level even with the adoption of all feasible mitigation measures.
-In the Board's judgment and acting pursuant to Section 15093 of the CEQA Guidelines, the Board finds that the project and its benefits outweigh its unavoidable significant effects.
-The following statement identifies the reasons why, in the Board's judgment, the benefits of the Project as approved outweigh its unavoidable significant effects and remaining residual impacts.
+LAFCo recognizes that approval of the Project will result in significant adverse environmental impacts on: aesthetics; air quality; biological resources; climate change; land use; noise; public utilities; and traffic and circulation that cannot be avoided or reduced to a less-than-significant level even with the adoption of all feasible mitigation measures.
+In LAFCo's judgment and acting pursuant to Section 15093 of the CEQA Guidelines, LAFCo finds that the project and its benefits outweigh its unavoidable significant effects.

+The following statement identifies the reasons why, in LAFCo's judgment, the benefits of the Project as approved outweigh its unavoidable significant effects and remaining residual impacts.
 The EIR described certain environmental impacts that cannot be avoided if the Project is implemented.
-In addition, the EIR described certain impacts which, although substantially mitigated or lessened, are potentially not mitigated to a point of being less than significant.
+In addition, the EIR described certain impacts that, although substantially mitigated or lessened, are potentially not mitigated to a point of being less than significant.